Initialize a Git

 git remote add origin url

-Git doesn’t care what you name your remotes, but it’s typical to name your main one origin.
+Git doesn’t care what you name your remotes, but it’s typical to name your main one origin

 Pushing Remotely

-The push command tells Git where to put our commits when we’re ready, and boy we’re ready.
+tells Git where to put our commits when we’re ready, and boy we’re ready.
 So let’s push our local changes to our origin repo (on GitHub).

-The name of our remote is origin and the default local branch name is master.
+.
 The -u tells Git to remember the parameters, so that next time we can simply run git push and Git will know what to do.
 Go ahead and push it!

 git push -u origin master